AlphaDio/universus-prototype-sets/cards/neutral.md

 - Type: Foundation
 - Stats: 3 difficulty, 4 control
 - Block: Mid +3
-- Symbols: Good / Order
+- Symbols: All / Order / Death
 - Tags: Venue / Tournament
 - Text: Response Commit: After you play a Location card, bury 1 foundation.
+If you do, build 1 foundation from your hand.
 - Role: Foundation recycle.

 ### Shared Intel